cxzhu/Paired-Tag/protocol/readme.md

 #### 4. How can I reduce nuclei clumping?
 Adding 1% BSA will help to reduce nuclei clumping for native nuclei, as described in [this paper](https://www.nature.com/articles/s41587-021-00869-9).
 According to our recent optimization, adding 1%-5% BSA into Complete Buffer, Med Buffer #1 and Med Buffer #2 and 0.1% BSA into reverse transcriptione buffer will help reduce nuclei clumping.

+#### 5. Can I use Nextera XT DNA Library Prep Kit for cDNA library prepration?
+Yes, you can use Nextera XT DNA Library Prep Kit to replace Tn5-Adaptor tagmentation.
+But please note to use TruSeq i7 primer + Nextera i5 primer to do the index PCR amplification, as the cellular barcodes were attached with a TruSeq i7 adaptor during ligation.